Table of Contents

 Martin Seligman, a University of Pennsylvania professor, endorses this hypothesis in his book Flourish: A Visionary New Understanding of Happiness and Well-Being.

 He discovered that volunteering is the single most dependable technique to temporarily raise your well-being after examining various factors that assist us in improving our well-being.

 16. Speak Your Mind

 It's not always enough to keep your thankfulness to yourself.
 You may boost your sentiments of thankfulness by expressing them to the people who matter to you.

 SoulPancake, a nonprofit dedicated to discovering the “science of happiness,” conducted a study in which participants were invited to send a letter to someone they were thankful for.
-By itself, this activity boosted their happiness ratings by 2% to 4%.
+This activity boosted their happiness ratings by 2% to 4%.

-Happiness levels increased from 4% to 19% when the same respondents made a direct phone call to the person they were grateful for to express their thanks.
+Happiness levels increased from 4% to 19% when the same respondents directly called the person they were grateful for to express their thanks.
 Not only can expressing appreciation for someone make their day a bit better, but it may also help you to feel more grateful and happy in the long term.

 17. Spend Time With Those You Care About

 Spend time with your friends and family if you're having trouble feeling grateful in the present.
-It will, of course, help you become closer to them and deepen your friendship, but it will also allow you to practice thankfulness to individuals you care about.
-If they're having problems coming up with ideas to help their friends and family, start simple.
+It will help you become closer to them and deepen your friendship, but it will also allow you to practice thankfulness to individuals you care about.
+If they have problems coming up with ideas to help their friends and family, start simple.

 Instead of waiting for your turn to talk, why don't you make sure you're paying attention the next time someone shares a tale with you?
 Alternatively, start a discussion with a problematic family member by complementing their new shoes or hairstyle.